Research Group on Fluid Mechanics

 About Me

 Dr. Peixu Guo obtained BEng and PhD degrees from Beihang University in China, graduating with honors such as National Scholarship and Outstanding Graduates Award.
 He joined Department of Aeronautical and Aviation Engineering (AAE), The Hong Kong Polytechnic University as a Postdoctoral Fellow in 2022.
-He will join AAE as a Research Assistant Professor starting from October, 2024.
+He worked as a Research Assistant Professor (PI) in AAE starting from 2024.
+He joined School of Astronautics, Beihang University as an Associate Professor in 2026.
 His main research areas include stability and laminar-turbulent transition of high-speed flows.

 Dr. Guo has been devoted to theoretical and computational studies on linear instability and nonlinear breakdown mechanisms of wall-bounded flows.
 He has also made contributions to the transition control, transition modelling and adjoint-based sensitivity analysis of hypersonic flows.
 Three of his recent representative contributions are: 1) to clarify the physical mechanism of transition reversal with an agreement between DNS and experiment, 2) to report a new breakdown scenario contributed by nonlinear interactions between first and second modes, and 3) to establish a unified theory for energy growth of boundary layer instabilities.

-His publications include over ten journal papers in J. Fluid Mech., Phys.
+His publications include over 20 journal papers in J. Fluid Mech., J. Comput.
+Phys., Phys.
 Fluids, AIAA J., Chin.
-J. Aeronaut., etc. as the first/corresponding author.
-He also serves as project co-PI collaborating with the Academy of Aerospace Propulsion Technology, co-I of GRF project, co-supervisor of PhD student, and reviewer for J. Fluid Mech., etc. With regard to student supervision, several journal papers have been published on the top-tier journals including J. Fluid Mech., where the PhD student is the first author and Dr. Guo is the second and corresponding author.
+J. Aeronaut., etc., two of which are selected as homepage/featured articles.
+He also serves as project PI of several internal projects, co-PI collaborating with the Academy of Aerospace Propulsion Technology, co-I of GRF projects, supervisor/co-supervisor of several PhD students/postdoctoral fellows, session chair of several international conferences such as the International Symposia on Shock Waves, and Proceedings of the 10th World Congress on Momentum, Heat and Mass Transfer, and reviewer for J. Fluid Mech., etc. With regard to student supervision, several journal papers have been published on the top-tier journals including J. Fluid Mech., where the PhD student is the first author and Dr. Guo is the second and corresponding author.
 Dr. Guo is searching for academic collaboration with young scientists and students.

 Research Interest